-Here, seven iconic cleaning products that are as effective as ever.
+Here are seven iconic cleaning products that are as effective as ever.

 Yes, baking soda is used to make cookies and cakes, but it also cleans and deodorizes expertly.
 Arm & Hammer has produced the leading baking soda since 1846.
-The brand's pure sodium bicarbonate is free of harsh chemicals and gentle enough for delicate surfaces, yet manages to flawlessly remove stains, odors, grease, and more.
+The brand's pure sodium bicarbonate is free of harsh chemicals and gentle enough for delicate surfaces, yet manages to effortlessly remove stains, odors, grease, and more.

 In 1882, chemist George William Hoffman accidentally discovered that a property of rhubarb called oxalic acid miraculously breaks down rust and tarnish.
 He used that active ingredient to develop a cleaning powder that he sold to taverns as a brass rail polish, which is how it became known as Bar Keepers Friend.
 It remains a go-to for stain removal on smooth surfaces, from metal to glass to porcelain.